 Young Australian Muslims share progressive values, Michael Gorey, CT, FEBRUARY 3, 2017

-Research clearly shows 'all people are not equal regardless of race, gender, faith or sexual orientation.'.
+Research clearly shows and this image above with billions of others provides irrefutable evidence 'all people are not equal regardless of race, gender, faith or sexual orientation.'.
 Some cultures, people inform tragic consequences for humanity, believing otherwise is dangerous delusion.

 "The use of force and violence is more commonplace and prevalent in some families, communities, religions, cultural/ethnic groups and societies based on the views and values about adult prerogatives with children espoused.
 They may also be based upon the sociopathy of the perpetrators."
 Treatment of Complex Trauma Courtois/Ford @2016